Tim Scott (American football)

-Tim Scott (born January 25, 1993) is an American former professional football safety in the National Football League for the Dallas Cowboys, Cleveland Browns and New York Giants.
-He played college football at the University of North Carolina.
+Tim Scott (born January 25, 1993) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns and New York Giants.
+He played college football for the North Carolina Tar Heels.

-Early years
+Early life

 Scott attended Colonial Forge High School.
 In football, he was a four-year starter, while playing at safety, wide receiver, running back and kick returner.

 As a junior, he tallied 13 receptions for 221 yards, one receiving touchdown, 22 carries for 173 yards and one rushing touchdown.

 As a senior, he received District defensive player of the year, second-team All-Washington Metro and All-Fredericksburg honors.